 No login · Browser-side calculation

-Payroll Cutoff Calculator - Pay Date & Submission Deadline
+Payroll Cutoff Date Calculator - Pay Date & Timesheet Deadline

-Calculate payroll cutoff dates and adjusted pay dates using pay periods, pay frequency, non-working days, public holidays, and custom company holidays.
+Calculate payroll cutoff dates, timesheet deadlines, approval deadlines, and adjusted pay dates from pay period, pay frequency, processing lead time, weekends, and holidays.

 No login.
 No database.
 Calculator inputs are not stored on a server.

-Use this calculator to plan payroll submission deadlines and pay dates from a pay period.
+Use this payroll cut off date calculator to plan payroll submission deadlines and pay dates from a pay period.
 It helps payroll, finance, HR, and operations teams check how weekends, public holidays, company holidays, and business-day buffers affect payroll calendars.

 Payroll cutoff calculator